peridio/docs/src/docs/platform/guides/multipart-uploads-with-binary-parts.md

-# Multipart Uploads With Binary Parts
+# Multipart uploads with binary parts

 This guide describes how to upload a binary by manually orchestrating the binary parts yourself.